LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 Apart from that, this screen is very similar to a regular [timeline](#timeline), and allows to perform the same actions and open user profiles or other post details.

+If you open a post detail from a timeline-like screen (Home, Explore, Search, Favorites, Bookmarks, list content, hashtag timeline, user detail) you will be able to navigate to the previous or next post in the sequence with horizontal swipe gestures.

 <div align="center">
   <img width="310" alt="post detail screen" src="images/post_detail.png" />